-THIS DAY PUBLISHED the Second Edition of The ■ Second Volume of "DEVEREUX'S LAW REPORTS."
-HENRY D. TURNER, completed, and a new edition is now ready for delivery.
+THIS DAY PUBLISHED the Second Edition of The Second Volume of "DEVEREUX'S LAW REPORTS."
+For Sale by HENRY D. TURNER, Raleigh Jan.
+1st, 1852.

+THE NORTH-CAROLINA READER.
+A RRANGEMENT'S to supply the demand for this book, in the different counties of North Carolina, have been mpleted, and a new edition is now ready for delivery.
 The Chairman of the Board of Superintendents in each county is hereby constituted an agent to supply the Schools; and all such are requested to address the undersigned at Greensboro'.

-Some of the Superintendents have resolved to purchase at their own risk, a supply for the Free Schools; and all the Superintendents, will find it to their interest to pursue such a course, and write to the undersigned.
+Some of the Superintendents have resolved to purchase at their own side. their own risk, a supply for the Free Schools; and all the Su-perintendents, will find it to their interest to pursue such a course, and write to the undersigned.
 C. H. WILEY.
 Greensborough, Dec.
-17, 1851.
+17, 1851,